sturgi/awesome-resume/README.md

 - Proven leader and project manager; drive system architecture decisions and lead projects from concept through the release process.
 - Innovator of next-generation solutions, systems and applications giving companies a competitive edge and producing outstanding results for customers.
 - Designed and developed an auto tweeting utility that gave exposure to buyers and sellers in social media.

+### <a name="Current">What I'm doing now</a>
+- Rewriting a legacy PowerBuilder application.
+  - Utilizes a C# and Entity Framework backend to create a robust API that leverages our existing database.
+  - A modern standalone frontend application built with Angular.

+- Technical lead on suite of applications, have moved into an architecture/advisory role for these where I empower the development team to meet business needs.
+  - Led initiative to transfer suite of applications from previous company in a merger.

+- Mentoring three junior developers.

+### <a name="Looking-For">What I'm looking for</a>
+-

 ### <a name="Experience">Experience</a>